websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md

 ## Analyzing SEO and Accessibility Issues in the Page Audit Tool

-After running an audit, the Page Audit tool lists the Page issues, according to the Google PageSpeed Insights rules.
+After running an audit, the Page Audit tool shows the Page issues, according to the Google PageSpeed Insights rules.
 The number next to the test name shows the total number of errors for that particular test (or `+100` when there are more than 100 errors in a test.)

-When you click on an issue, you see three sections,
+When you click on an issue, you see three sections:

-- Description (C): Provides general information about the selected audit test.
+**Description (C):** Provides general information about the selected audit test.

-- Tips (D): Includes more specific information about the error source and how to fix or mitigate the error in Liferay DXP.
+**Tips (D):** Includes more specific information about the error source and how to fix or mitigate the error in Liferay DXP.

-- Failing Elements (E): Lists the Page elements that didn't pass the test using the PageSpeed Insight rules.
+**Failing Elements (E):** Lists the Page elements that didn't pass the test using the PageSpeed Insight rules.

 ![The Page Audit tool GUI shows the list of issues for your Page with actionable information to fix or mitigate the issue.](./analyze-seo-and-accessibility-on-pages/images/04.png)